Outburn-IL/foob-docs/configuration.md

 * Click the `Apply` button to save changes

 Other important components of the production are `FumeBusinessService`, `FumeTransformOperation` and `FumeStoreOperation` which are included in the IRIS FUME Plugin distribution.

-Let us explore in detail how these components work and how they can be used to configure medical data transformations using InterSystems IRIS business process modelling tools.

 ### FumeBusinessService component